dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Overview.md

 #### **Duration and Deletion of sandbox**:

 - The sandbox environment will be active for **30 days/730** hours from the time of registration.
-- The allowed uptime of the virtual machine is **40 hours**.
+- The maximum allowed virtual machine uptime is only **40 hours**.
+It is recommended to deallocate the virtual machine when not in use.
-- Virtual machines will automatically **shut down** when not in use or if left idle.
-This feature is enabled in virtual machines to minimize the Azure spend.
+- The virtual machine is set up with a custom feature called Idle start/stop.
+This custom package will check the virtual machine's idleness every **2 hours/120 minutes**.
+If the virtual machine is left idle for over 2 hours, a pop-up window will appear, prompting you to respond.
+If you do not take action within 10 minutes, the virtual machine will shut down automatically.
+This feature is enabled in virtual machines to optimize Azure costs.
 - when 100% of Azure credits are spent, the sandbox environment will get automatically deleted without any prior notification.
 To retain the environment for a longer period and to get the most out of the environment, please follow the best practices mentioned below.

 #### **Best practices**:

-- **Resources usage**: Please stop the virtual machines and other resources when not in use in order to minimize the Azure spend.
+- **Resources usage**: Please stop the virtual machines and other resources when not in use to minimize the Azure spend.

-- **Azure Cost Analysis**: Maintain a practice of checking the Cost Analysis report of the assigned Azure subscription oftenly to check the Azure spend so that enviornment for a longer duration of time.
+- **Azure Cost Analysis**: Maintain a practice of checking the Cost Analysis report of the assigned Azure subscription often in check the Azure spending so that the environment can be retained for a longer duration of time.

 - **Alert notifications**: Make sure to check your registered email's inbox for any alert-related mails.
 Alerts give you can head start to keep your Azure spending in control and to plan out the remaining credits in the best way possible.

 ## Lab guide Content:

 You will have access to a lab guide which is a reference material to assist you in getting started with the exploration.

-You are encouraged to explore Microsoft Defender for Endpoint further based on your interests and preferences.
+Based on your interests, you can use this lab guide as a reference to learn and test any Microsoft Defender for Endpoint feature.
+You are also encouraged to explore additional features of Microsoft Defender for Endpoint based on your interests and preferences.

 - Lab 01 - Implement Microsoft Defender for Endpoint
 - Lab 02 - Onboard Machines